Advertising

 The application that Rob Latour came up with is aptly named A Ruler for Windows.
 What it does is let you place a ruler on your desktop.
 If you want to place more than one, you can do so – you can place multiple rulers on the desktop.

-You can place the rule horizontally, or you can place it vertically.
+You can place the ruler horizontally, or you can place it vertically.
 Or you can place one ruler horizontally and the other vertically.
-Remember I said you get more than one ruler.
+Remember I said you can get more than one ruler.
 You can set the size of the ruler to an exact size, or you can drag the ruler to whatever size you want.

 There are two types of rulers at your disposal.
 For the old school user, there’s a wood grain ruler.
 For the not so old school user, there’s a plastic see-through ruler.
 The great thing about the plastic ruler is that you can continue to type even if it is on top.
 It is see-through after all.